Tell the Army Corps not to re-route the dangerous Line 5 pipeline

 What's At Stake

-Now, the Army Corps of Engineers is pushing the federal permitting process forward, without taking the time to understand the project’s dangers to state and Tribal waters.
+Now, the US Army Corps of Engineers is pushing the federal permitting process forward, without tfully understanding the project’s dangers to state and Tribal waters.
 They released a weak and flawed environmental assessment that doesn’t even consider shutting down Line 5 as a reasonable alternative.
-The comment period is now open until August 4th, and we need you to take action.
 Please urge the Army Corps to conduct a full Environmental Impact Statement and reject the Line 5 re-route project.

 Bad River Band of Lake Superior Chippewa Tribal Vice Chairman Patrick Bigboy, Senior Member Liz Arbuckle, and Tribal Chairman Robert Blanchard, left to right.
 Photos from Ashland, Wisconsin and the Bad River Reservation on March 22, 2024.
 (Jaida Grey Eagle for Earthjustice)